HeyKev-Cmd/NBA_replay/ReplayService/README.md

 1. Start the service
 2. Open `test-time-replay.html` in a web browser
-3. Click "Connect" to establish WebSocket connection
+3. Click "Connect" to establish WebSocket connection to `ws://localhost:8081/ws/replay`
 4. Set start time (e.g., "05:00") and speed (e.g., "1.0x")
 5. Click "Start Replay"
 6. Events will be replayed with proper timing